matsest/lastfm-artists-seen-live/README.md

 To be able to create a fork of this repo that runs towards your own last.fm account run the following steps:

+1. Tag your seen live artists on last.fm with the `seen live` tag.
+You can do this by going to the artist page and clicking on the "Add a tag" button.
 1. Create a [last.fm API Account](https://www.last.fm/api/account/create)
 1. [Fork this repo](https://github.com/matsest/lastfm-artists-seen-live/fork)
 1. Go to repository settings in your fork => Secrets and variables